conwe007/Cpp-Auto-Generate/README.md

 2) Comments about methods must appear on the same line as the method

+3) The double forward slash from comments about methods must begin exactly one space after the method's ending semicolon

 3) The end of the class declaration must be a single line with nothing but the characters "};"

 The following is a non-comprehensive list of formatting guidelines: